 Atlantic.Net is a leading business in healthcare hosting; HIPAA Compliant Hosting is one of our most successful cloud-based services.
 Atlantic.Net complies with the required physical, technical, and administrative safeguards of HIPAA, and we offer a principal platform for our healthcare partners to become HIPAA-compliant in no time.

-Atlantic.Net is audited specifically for HIPAA compliance, and we audited at least once a year to ensure that we adhere to the mandatory best practices, business processes, and safeguarding measures needed to protect the integrity of electronic Protected Health Information (ePHI).
+Atlantic.Net is audited specifically for HIPAA compliance, and we are audited at least once a year to ensure that we adhere to the mandatory best practices, business processes, and safeguarding measures needed to protect the integrity of electronic Protected Health Information (ePHI).

 In reality, the checks and balances Atlantic.Net uphold far exceed the minimum requirements for HIPAA compliance.
 We always aim to go above and beyond to secure our healthcare clients’ cloud data.
 The company provides extensive managed services, managed security, and high-end encryption, and fully complies with SOC 2 and SOC3.
 Furthermore, Atlantic.Net is fully compliant and audited against the demanding HIPAA and HITECH standards.